-I was reminded today how continuing to educate ourselves is still accessible as mothers who are home educating their own children.
+I was reminded today how continuing to educate ourselves is still necessary as mothers who are home educating our children.
 Education isn’t just in the domain of academic institutions it is also available for those who wish to gain knowledge by seeking out their own material.
 And reading is the primary resource that so many of us have at our disposal.

 If you are like me then you have lots of books that you want your children to read and to learn but what are you choosing for yourself?